 Take a look at a few examples to understand a little bit more about this phrase.

-- After your resignation, lunches would not be the same, you will be missed.
+• After your resignation, lunches will not be the same, you will be missed.

 I have tried my best to put down these examples by also mentioning the situations with it so that you will understand more than how this saying is used in a conversation and in what circumstances.